abinashprasana/irish-banking-churn/README.md

 ## 🗂️ Sample Agent Traces

 The samples below are recorded, zero request scripted replays.
-Their Phase 1 probabilities were captured from the local trained model and are rechecked by the dry run evaluation.
+Their Phase 1 probabilities, cohort figures, and final outputs were captured from the local trained model and are rechecked by the dry run evaluation.
 The reasoning text is an explicit `scripted_fixture`, not output captured from Qwen or any other hosted model, and viewing a sample does not execute the tools or policy gate again.

+These excerpts are condensed for reading.
+Step numbers and thought wording are presentation labels, not a verbatim reproduction of the stored events; the complete traces are in `demo_traces/`.

 <details>
 <summary>✅ Local gate passed: fee waiver with advisor review required (IRLBANK_01136, 99.76% churn risk)</summary>